SystemsApproach/private5g/ran.rst

     :align: center

-    Example set of control applications running on top of Near-Real-Time RAN Controller.
+    Example set of control applications running on top of Near-Real-Time RAN Controller, controlling a distributed set of Split-RAN elements.

-The example Control Apps in :numref:`Figure %s <fig-ran-controller>` include a range of possibilities, but is not intended to be an exhaustive list.
-The right-most example, RAN Slicing, is the most ambitious in that it introduces a new capability: Virtualizing the RAN.
-This is typically called *slicing*, as introduced in Section 3.3.

-..
-Decide what xApps we want to describe, and match the figure accordingly.
-The following is just lifted from the original.

-The next three (RF Configuration, Semi-Persistent Scheduling, Cipher Key Assignment) are examples of configuration-oriented applications.
-They provide a programmatic way to manage seldom-changing configuration state, thereby enabling zero-touch operations.
-Coming up with meaningful policies (perhaps driven by analytics) is likely to be an avenue for innovation in the future.
+The four example Control Apps (xApps) in :numref:`Figure %s
+<fig-ran-controller>` are not intended to be an exhaustive list, but

-The left-most four example Control Applications are the sweet spot for SDN, with its emphasis on central control over distributed forwarding.
+they do represent the sweet spot for SDN, with its emphasis on central control over distributed forwarding.
 These functions—Link Aggregation Control, Interference Management, Load Balancing, and Handover Control—are currently implemented by individual base stations with only local visibility, but they have global consequences.
 The SDN approach is to collect the available input data centrally, make a globally optimal decision, and then push the respective control parameters back to the base stations for execution.
 Realizing this value in the RAN is still a work-in-progress, but products that take this approach are emerging.
 Evidence using an analogous approach to optimize wide-area networks over many years is compelling.

-While the above loosely categorizes the space of potential control apps as either config-oriented or control-oriented, another possible characterization is based on the current practice of controlling the mobile link at two different levels.
+Another useful characterization of xApps is based on the current practice of controlling the mobile link at two different levels.
 At a fine-grain level, per-node and per-link control is conducted using Radio Resource Management (RRM) functions that are distributed across the individual base stations.
 RRM functions include scheduling, handover control, link and carrier aggregation control, bearer control, and access control.
 At a coarse-grain level, regional mobile network optimization and configuration is conducted using *Self-Organizing Network (SON)* functions.
 These functions oversee neighbor lists, manage load balancing, optimize coverage and capacity, aim for network-wide interference mitigation, centrally configure parameters, and so on.
 As a consequence of these two levels of control, it is not uncommon to see reference to *RRM Applications* and *SON Applications*, respectively, in O-RAN documents for SD-RAN.
+(The Interference Managment xApp in :numref:`Figure %s
+<fig-ran-controller>` is an example of a SON Application, while the
+other three are RRM Applications.)

 .. _reading_b4:
 .. admonition:: Further Reading